robertjdoig/telement/Matthew_Duddington_Report.md

   - Some strange names such as Branch for an If statement.
   - The settings for a node or variable are often hidden in side menus or non obvious sub windows - so a challenge for the programmers to locate when they know it 'should be here somewhere', becomes an oblivious option to the artists.

-- Most variables are public by default making unencapsulated code attractive in the moment (particularly as encapsulated BPs are considerably harder to write)
+- Most variables are public by default making un-encapsulated code attractive in the moment (particularly as encapsulated BPs are considerably harder to write)
   - Clunkyness preventing easy encapsulation leads to artists making duplicate blueprints for minor changes in BP behaviour.
 As each blueprint is essentially it's own class, this leads to many many headaches when checking types, changing shared functions, defining  variables of a specific class instance etc.

 - Just getting a thing working at the start left us with a legacy of early blueprints that were substandard.
 We refactored important ones as and when we had time, but there are still some remaining.
 (Give example)